-Kirtland offers seventy-three occupational (technical career oriented) certificate and degree programs and seven transfer degree programs.
+Kirtland offers over seventy occupational (technical career oriented) certificate and degree programs and ten transfer degree programs.
 Transfer programs are designed for students planning to complete up to half of a bachelor's degree prior to enrollment at a university.